Loading data

 4 In practice

-Figure 1: Protocol for landmarks and semilandmarks.
+Figure 1: Protocol for semilandmarks.

 Exercise